yamaspec/advanced-angular-forms/README.md

 This project has been created using Angular CLI, so you can start the project as any other Angular project.
 If you start the project from the main branch, then just run

---npm install
+npm install
---npm run start - starts the forms-playground project;
+npm run start - starts the forms-playground project;

 If you start the final application from other branches: